Course Description | Credits | Term | Frequency | |

 BEE 320 Biosystems Analysis and Modeling |

 An introduction to simulation modeling and analysis of a variety of biological and ecological systems.
 Systems approaches to describing ecological systems.
-PREREQS: MTH 256 and consent of instructor. |
+PREREQS: MTH 256 and BEE 222 or consent of instructor. |

 4 | Fall | Annually |